samuel-book/samuel-1/_sources/introduction/ml_intro.md

 {numref}`Figure {number} <neuralnet-fig>` shows a fully connected network where all neurons in a layer are connected to all neurons in the next layer.
 There are many variations on this, and later we will discuss embedding layers which are used in this project.

+Training a neural network is similar to a perceptron, using methods based on stochastic gradient descent.
+The additional component in neural network is back-propagation of loss, which distributes loss through the network according to how much individual neurons contribute to the overall loss.

+## Combining clinical pathway simulation and clinical decision making

+Traditional clinical pathway simulation mimics a process, using times and decisions sampled from appropriate distributions.
+In this project we combine simulation with machine learning, by using probabilities of receiving thrombolysis derived from machine learning models (‘replacing’ the decision-making in one hospital with a majority vote of a standard set of benchmark hospital decision models).